SAP Articles

 Category Details

-Deployment Model Sage X3 offers both cloud and on-premise deployment.
-Cloud is hosted (not SaaS in the pure sense), often via a partner or private environment.
-You get flexibility, but it may not feel as “plug-and-play” as newer born-in-cloud ERPs.
+Deployment Model Sage X3 supports both cloud and on-premise deployment.
+The cloud option is hosted, typically through a partner or private environment.
+While flexible, it may not feel as plug-and-play as newer, cloud-native ERP systems.

-Ideal Company Size & Type Mid-market manufacturers and distributors.
-It works best for companies needing solid multi-site, multi-language, or process manufacturing support without the weight of an SAP or Oracle.
-Discrete works too — just depends on the setup.
+Ideal Company Size & Type Best suited for mid-market manufacturers and distributors.
+It is a strong option for businesses that need multi-site, multi-language, or process manufacturing support without the overhead of SAP or Oracle.
+It can also work for discrete manufacturing, depending on the configuration.

 Key Manufacturing Modules - Process & Discrete Manufacturing